 CAPA’s student conduct code ensures that you remain safe and healthy and that you have the best possible experience while abroad.

-As a participant of a program with the CAPA International Education (herein referred to as CAPA), I agree to abide by the following rules and code of conduct.
+As a participant of a program with CAPA The Global Education Network (herein referred to as CAPA), you agree to abide by the following rules and code of conduct.

-Lastly, I am fully aware that I could be dismissed from my residence and from the program if I do not follow these rules and codes of conduct.
-I am also aware that no refunds for program fees will be made as agreed upon in my study abroad application.
+Lastly, you accept and acknowledge that you could be dismissed from your residence and from the program if you do not follow these rules and codes of conduct.
+You also accept and acknowledge that in the event of dismissal, no refunds of program fees will be issued, as agreed upon in your study abroad application.

 - A high regard of the rights of all residents is essential for creating a healthy community spirit.
 Respect should be shown to all CAPA students and staff, as well as to others residing within the building and the neighborhood.

 - Quiet Hours are to be enforced from 11:00pm to 7:00am seven days per week.
 Care is required when returning home to the residence as noise travels within hallways.
-Also, our neighbors do not appreciate loud drunken behavior, and they are not shy about calling the police or the local government authority to complain about loud noises.
+Also, your neighbors will not tolerate loud drunken behavior, and they are not shy about calling the police or the local government authority to complain about loud noises.
 Thus, it is necessary to be courteous at all times.

 - There is a strict NO OVERNIGHT GUEST policy in all CAPA residences.
-Please ensure that all non-CAPA guests are out of the residences during quiet hours.
-Please also be aware that there is a NO GUEST POLICY in the residences during quiet hours, and this policy applies to CAPA students as well as non-CAPA guests.
-Please be respectful of your roommates and/or flatmates at all times.
+You must ensure that all non-CAPA guests are out of the residences during quiet hours.
+Also be aware that there is a NO GUEST POLICY in the residences during quiet hours, and this policy applies to CAPA students as well as non-CAPA guests.
+You must be respectful of your roommates and/or flatmates at all times.

 - Throwing items such as food and trash out of windows is very dangerous and is not allowed.